2020 NPHA Advocacy Agenda

 The NPHA Board of Directors established its Advocacy and Policy Committee (APC) to oversee the development and implementation of the association’s advocacy, legislative, and policy activities.

-For additional information about the Nevada Public Health Association and the work of the NPHA Advocacy and Policy Committee, visit www.nphaonline.org or contact NPHA APC Co-Chair, Dr. John Packham at firstname.lastname@example.org or 775-784-1235.
+For additional information about the Nevada Public Health Association and the work of the NPHA Advocacy and Policy Committee in 2020, visit www.nphaonline.org or contact NPHA APC Chair, Dr. John Packham at firstname.lastname@example.org or 775-784-1235.

 Approved by the NPHA Board of Directors on December 20, 2019.